VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Wisdom, Intelligence, or Charisma by 1, to a maximum of 20.
 - Over the course of a short rest, you may perform a ritual to forge a magical bond with one weapon in your possession.
 When you gain this feat, select a mental ability score.
 When you make attack or damage rolls with the weapon, you can use that mental ability score instead of Strength.
 You may only have one bound weapon in this way at a time, and the bond ends if you perform the rite on a new weapon.
 - Your bonded weapon functions as a spellcasting focus for you.
+- You learn one cantrip that requires a melee weapon as a component.

 ## Spell Quickdraw [New]